MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 ## WeakMap

 WeakMap is the same as `Map`, but memory from unused references in the map can be cleaned up by JS garbage collection.
-In terms of functional usage **WeakMap cannot be interated over** and is better for performance if you don't need to iterate over the map.
+In terms of functional usage **WeakMap cannot be iterated over** and is better for performance if you don't need to iterate over the map.
 The only methods available to `WeakMap` are:

 * `.get(key)`
 * `.set(key, value)`